Continental Airport Express

-Continental Airport Express, now called GO Airport Express, is a private shuttle van and bus service operating between Chicago's O'Hare International Airport, Chicago's Loop and various Chicago city and suburban hotels.
+Continental Airport Express, now operating as Airport Express, is a private shuttle van and bus service operating between Chicago's O'Hare International Airport, Chicago's Loop and various Chicago city and suburban hotels.
 Continental Airport Express is a successor company to the Parmalee Transfer Company, which was founded in 1853 and moved passengers and baggage between Chicago's six downtown railroad terminals.
+In 2024, following its acquisition by New England Transportation Group, the company resumed operating under the Airport Express name after retiring the GO Airport Express brand.